-* If our prices sound interesting read the “4 steps to book” link in the footer and send us your booking form.
+* Follow the “4 steps to book” in the footer and send us the request. .

 THE ABOVE PRICES INCLUDE:

-– Entrance tickets to 2 of the monasteries open on the day that you visit Meteora.
+– Entrance fees to the Delphi site and 2 monasteries. open on the day that you visit Meteora.

 – Services of the professional tour guide all along the tour.

-– 1 night hotel accommodation in the hotel of your choice.
+– 1-night accommodation in the hotel of your choice.